coq/coq/doc/changelog/04-tactics/13781-deprecate_micromega_options.rst

 - **Deprecated:**
-  The micromega option :flag:`Simplex` is deprecated.
-It is already set by default and will be removed.
-  (`#13781 <https://github.com/coq/coq/pull/13781>`_, by Frédéric Besson).
+  The micromega option :flag:`Simplex`, which is currently set by default (`#13781 <https://github.com/coq/coq/pull/13781>`_, by Frédéric Besson).